gabrielrcosta/AIBetter/README.md

 Features

-User Authentication: Users can securely log in to access their account.
+User Authentication: Users can securely log in to access their accounts.
-Balance Management: Users can view their current account balance which is fetched in real-time from Firestore.
+Balance Management: Users can view their current account balance, which is fetched in real time from Firestore.
-Secure Transfers: Allows users to securely transfer money to other users within the platform.
+Secure Transfers: This allows users to transfer money to other users within the platform securely.
 Activity History: Users can view a detailed list of their transaction histories with the Statement easily displayed in the app.

 Usage